 7. Faulty thermostat

 A thermostat keeps the engine cooling functions in check.
 If it is defective, it might mismanage the engine and cause it to overheat, to avoid that the engine light alerts the driver.
+Common symptoms of a bad thermostat include: engine overheating, unexpected interior temperature changes, and noises coming from the radiator area.

 8. Faulty Exhaust gas re-circulation